 Each one of these prenuptial conditions are difficult to prove.
 Duress is when one spouse threatens another with physical or psychological harm if the prenup is not signed.
 If a spouse didn’t have access to legal representation, this is usually due to time constraints.
 Springing a prenup on your bride or groom the day of the wedding is grounds for contesting it.
 If a spouse hid financials from the other spouse, the prenup can be contested.
 It’s best to offer up certified personal financial disclosures in your prenup to avoid this hassle later on down the road in the event of dissolution of marriage.
 Unconscionable is incredibly hard to prove and is decided on a case-by-case basis.
 This can lead to the entire document being thrown out by the court, which may make your problem worse than before.

 The most important thing to remember about prenup agreements is to hire top-notch family lawyers, such as Petrelli Previtera in Douglas County.
 Most family lawyers will handle prenuptial agreements — both writing them and reviewing them.
 Two family lawyers are required to make sure each party is represented impartially and to help eliminate any future contesting issues.

-Petrelli Previtera, LLC offer prenup agreement services in the Jefferson and Douglas County areas.
-In addition, our divorce attorney team offers our services in child custody cases, divorce cases, mediation, alimony, and complex property division issues.
-With 30 years of combined experience, we pride ourselves on solving your complex family law issues with as little added stress, headaches, and confusion as possible.
+Petrelli Previtera, LLC offer prenup agreement services throughout Colorado.
+In addition, our family lawyers offers our services in child custody cases, divorce cases, mediation, alimony, and complex property division issues.
+We pride ourselves on solving your complex family law issues with as little added stress, headaches, and confusion as possible.
 We will answer all of your questions and lay out all of your options, as well as advise you which option we see as the best for your individual situation.
-Dependable and confidential, Petrelli Previtera in Highlands Ranch makes your priorities our priorities in all areas related to family law.
+Dependable and confidential, Petrelli Previtera makes your priorities our priorities in all areas related to family law.
 Contact us today for a confidential divorce attorney consultation!